Artificial sugars to enhance disease diagnosis and treatment accuracy

 "Our findings have the potential to drive significant future translational applications in human health and disease."
 Dr Yan Liu Department of Metabolism, Digestion and Reproduction

-The findings, published in Nature Communications, offer a promising avenue to new drugs and could also open doors in diagnostics by ‘capturing’ the pathogens or their toxins.
+The findings, published in Nature Communications, not only present a promising avenue for the development of new drugs but also hold potential in diagnostics by ‘capturing’ pathogens or their toxins.

 The crucial role of sugars

-One big problem in treating and diagnosing diseases and infections is that the same glycan can be bound by many different proteins, making it hard to understand exactly what’s happening in the body.
+A big challenge in treating and diagnosing diseases and infections is that the same glycan can bind to multiple proteins, making it difficult to understand what’s happening in the body.
 This has made it difficult to develop precise medical tests and treatments.

-The researchers used a combination of enzymes and chemical synthesis to edit the structure of 150 sugars by adding fluorine atoms.
-Fluorine is very small meaning that the sugars keep their same 3D shape, but the fluorine’s interfere with how proteins bind them.
+The researchers used a combination of enzymes and chemical synthesis to edit the structure of 150 sugars, replacing hydroxyl groups with fluorine.
+The compact size of the fluorine atom allows sugars to retain their natural 3D shape, while its presence can still influence how proteins bind to them.

 Artificial “fluoro-sugars”

 The study provides evidence that the artificial “fluoro-sugars” can be used to fine-tune pathogen or biomarker recognition or even to discover new drugs.
-Artificial “fluoro-sugars” also offer an alternative to antibodies in low-cost diagnostics, which do not require animal tests to discover, and are heat stable.
+They also offer an alternative to antibodies in low-cost diagnostics, which do not require animal tests to discover, and are heat stable.

 Figure prepared by Kristian Hollie and Bruce Turnbull (University of Leeds) and Antonio di Maio (Imperial College London).

-Content for this news story was adapted from a University of Manchester press release.
+Content for this news story was adapted from news by the University of Manchester and the University of Leeds.

 Synthesis and screening of a library of Lewis x deoxyfluoro-analogues reveals differential recognition by glycan-binding partners.
 Hollingsworth, K., Di Maio, A., Richards, SJ. et al. Nature Communications.15, 7925 (2024). https://doi.org/10.1038/s41467-024-51081-7